Introduction to MySQL ROUND

 that gives the following output after execution –

-Now, we have to calculate the GST amount to be deduced in payment for each of the writers.
-For this, we will have to calculate the product of rate and number of articles that will be payment amount of articles, and further, the GST to be deducted can be calculated by the product of rate, number of articles, and GST percentage.
+Now, we have to calculate the GST amount that we need to deduct from the payment for each writer.
+For this, we will have to calculate the product of rate and number of articles that will be payment amount of articles.
+To calculate the GST to be deducted, you can multiply the rate, number of articles, and GST percentage.
 Hence, our query will be as follows –

 SELECT firstName,(rate * article_count * gst_percent) as gst_deducted FROM educba_writers;